sludge-sonnets/SteamDeck/Setup/Recommended.md

 ## Desktop Mode

+- Enable double-click to open/run
+  - KDE defaults to single-click for opening files/folders or running things, drives me nuts
+  - To make single-click select instead of open:
+    - open System Settings app
+    - go to Workspace Behavior
+    - in General Behavior, change "Clicking files or folders" to "selects them"

 - Install from Discover
   - AnyDesk (remote desktop software - do typing-heavy tasks remotely from your PC)
   - Discord (video and text chat)